back to top

-Because it is based on Google’s OS, some apps are not available for download from the Google Play Store on the device.There is a simple reason behind it.
-Since it doesn’t meet Google’s requirements, it wasn’t listed on the Chromebook Google Play Store version.
+Because it is based on Google’s OS, some apps are not available for download from the Google Play Store on the device.
+There is a simple reason behind it.
+Since it doesn’t meet Google’s requirements, it wasn’t listed in the Chromebook Google Play Store version.
+If you wonder how you can sideload Android applications on Chromebook, then here in this article we will guide you through how you can sideload APK on Chromebook.
+So let’s take a deep dive into it and learn more about it.

-How to Sideload an APK on a Chromebook without Developer Mode
+How to Sideload an APK on a Chromebook Without Developer Mode

 Enable the Linux Subsystem